 Baffling them.
 If your birdfeeder hangs from a pole or is attached to a post, place a stove-pipe or pyramid-shaped baffle underneath the feeder to prevent squirrels from accessing the feeder from the ground.
 Purchase one, or make your own.
 To be effective, the bottom of the baffle needs to be at least 5 feet off the ground and 8 to 10 feet away from nearby objects.
 To prevent access from above, use a dome or umbrella-shaped baffle above your feeder.
 Make sure it's large enough to cover the feeder completely and that your feeder is least 8 to 10 feet away from buildings, branches and other objects the squirrels might climb.

 Excluding them.
 Try enclosing your existing feeder in a wire mesh cage that has openings large enough for birds to get inside, but are small enough to exclude squirrels.
 Another option is to buy a "squirrel proof" feeder.
 Some feature weight activated trap doors that close off access to feeding holes whenever any animal as heavy as a squirrel steps on the perches.
-Others are stationary hoppers protected by an outer shell that spins when activated by a squirrels weight.
-You can expect to pay more for these types of feeders up front, but you'll make up for it quickly by buying less seed.

 Changing seeds.
 Squirrels raiding birdfeeders favor nuts, sunflower seeds, and cracked corn.
 One way to eliminate their visits is to offer seeds that are less appealing.
 For example, safflower seed attracts cardinals, chickadees, titmice, nuthatches, and grosbeaks.
 Squirrels (and other feeders hogs like grackles and starlings) don't care for them.
 Nyjer seed (also called thistle seed) is a favorite of goldfinches, purple finches, pine siskins, and even mourning doves, but squirrels won't bother with it.